roku-on-it/roku-on-it/README.md

 the smartest programmer that's ever lived :P

 ### More about me
 I have a strong passion for software development and constantly strive to improve my skills and knowledge.
-Currently, I am focused on developing projects with Go, Rust, TypeScript and I am always interested in exploring new technologies and tools that can help me build better software.
+Currently, I am focused on developing projects with C programming language in Embedded, Go, Rust, TypeScript and I am always interested in exploring new technologies and tools that can help me build better software.

 In addition to those, I also have a keen interest in low-level programming and Cloud Technologies ( AWS particularly :> ).
 Understanding of Cloud Computing is crucial to building performant and scalable web applications IMO.